tibinthomas9/tibinthomas9.github.io/_posts/Refresher.md

 ## Tuples

 _Tuples_  group multiple values into a single compound value.
 The values within a tuple can be of any type and don’t have to be of the same type as each other.

     1.  let http404Error = (404, "Not Found")
     2.  // http404Error is of type (Int, String), and equals (404, "Not Found")

+Tuples are useful for temporary groups of related values.
+They’re not suited to the creation of complex data structures.